jonholz/Resume/Resume.md

 * Course Instructor, Introduction to the Integration and Test Toolbox, a required course for all engineers in the department
 * Mentor to multiple junior engineers
 * Systems Integration and Test representative to the Innovation Club
-* Co-Founder of the integration and test “Not-Yet-Senior” Technical Staff knowledge transfer group
+* Co-Founder of the integration and test “Not-So-Senior” Technical Staff knowledge transfer group

 ## Publications
 * Disclosure: Enhanced AESA Antenna Tuning for Digital Radars